 - iiNet: ‘iiNet TV’ by Fetch – Fetch player rental from an extra $5 a month with any plan

 - Dodo: Fetch Mini player bundle from $44.90 a month, unlimited data

 Optus Bundles with Fetch TV

-Optus TV has come to the game with a few very interesting bundles.
-Most notable is the fact that Optus has the rights to English Premier League football.
+Optus notably has the rights to English Premier League football.
 If you’re a Manc or a West Ham United hooligan, you might find yourself keenly interested in these plans.
 Ordinarily, Optus Sport (which covers EPL) would cost $15 extra a month after buying the Fetch TV player outright.
-With these plans it’s included, so effectively you may be better off by $15 a month.
+On plans costing $80 and over, this bundling effect may mean you are better off by $15 a month.

 iiNet Bundles with Fetch TV